vertica/VerticaPy/docs/source/user_guide_full_stack_complex_data_vmap.rst

 There are two ways to load a nested data file:

 - Load directly using :py:func:`~verticapy.read_json`.
 In this case, you will need to use an additional parameter to identify all the data types.
-The function loads the data using flex tables and VMaps (Native Vertica MAPS, which are flexible but not optimally performant).
+The function loads the data using flex tables and ``VMaps`` (Native Vertica ``MAPS``, which are flexible but not optimally performant).

 - Load using :py:func:`~verticapy.read_file`.
-The function preidcts the complex data structure.
+The function predicts the complex data structure.

 Let's try both: